-On October 22, 2014, we announced next steps for our Oral AmpB Delivery System, having previously announced positive findings from its in vitro work involving samples from HIV/AIDS patients exposed to HAART therapy. iCo now plans to complete pre clinical studies and regulatory filings to move forward with an initial Phase 1A clinical trial, utilizing approximately \$700,000 remaining of the aggregate \$1.1m funding and technological advice from NRC-IRAP under CHTD Program.
-The preparation and regulatory filings are expected to be underway in the second half of 2015, with initiation of a Phase 1A study early in the first quarter of 2016.
+On October 22, 2014, we announced next steps for our Oral AmpB Delivery System, having previously announced positive findings from its in vitro work involving samples from HIV/AIDS patients exposed to HAART therapy. iCo now plans to complete pre-clinical studies and regulatory filings to move forward with an initial Phase 1A clinical trial.
+On October 26, 2015 iCo engaged Corealis Pharma Inc. ("Corealis") a contract manufacturing organization, for the analytical development, formulation optimization and scale-up of the Oral AmpB delivery system.
+The preparation and regulatory filings for this program are expected to be completed in 2016, with Phase 1A study data available in 2017. iCo has also been building its intellectual property position around the Oral AmpB asset with patents now issued in Australia, China, Hong Kong, Israel, Japan, Mexico, New Zealand, Russia, Singapore and the United States.
+Europe and five other countries are currently pending.